Greebly1/GoldenAge/ObsidianVault/Documents/Nightjar.md

 # Ability - Perfect Black
 This ability gives nightjar the power to one-way transfer certain curses to herself.

-Furthermore, Perfect Black can literally soak up corruption like a sponge.
+Furthermore, Perfect Black can soak up corruption like a sponge.
 	When she does this interestingly, it just makes places feel better.  graveyard she has visited will just not be scary.
 	She rarely uses this though, since she cannot hold onto an infinite amount of corruption.
 Instead she uses it as a way to move corruption from place to place.